 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide will be at 5:50 am and the next low tide at 4:05 pm.
-The first high tide will be at 11:55 am and the next high tide at 11:00 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 2:15 am and the next low tide at 1:20 pm.
+The first high tide was at 9:05 am and the next high tide at 7:30 pm.

-The lunar phase is a Waning Gibbous.
-Today we will have 12 hours and 47 minutes of sun.
-The solar transit will be at 1:18 pm and the length of time the moon will be visible will be 10 hours and 33 minutes.
+The lunar phase is a Waning Crescent.
+Today we had 13 hours and 18 minutes of sun.
+The solar transit was at 1:26 pm and the length of time the moon will be visible will be 13 hours and 33 minutes.

-The tidal coefficient today is 75, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient drops to 69 to end the day with a tidal coefficient of 65.
-The tide heights today are -0.2 m, 0.5 m, 0.3 m and 1.1 m.
+The tidal coefficient today is 62 (average).
+At noon the tidal coefficient increases to 65 to end the day with a tidal coefficient of 68.
+The tide heights today are 0.0 m, 0.9 m, 0.6 m and 1.3 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Cabo San Lucas which is of 1.7 m and a minimum height of -0.5 m.

-The solunar fishing calendar in Cabo San Lucas tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Cabo San Lucas tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Cabo San Lucas.
 The times are generated in local time in Baja California Sur (Pacific Coast) and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: